 for ratings or certificates should therefore be submitted promptly, well within the Temporary

-Certificate’s 8-week validity period, to avoid the risk of TC expiry before endorsement of the rating or certificate sought on
+Certificate’s 6-month validity period, to avoid the risk of TC expiry before endorsement of the rating or certificate sought on

 the applicant’s licence.

 requirements are found not to have been met on processing, previously issued

 TCs will be suspended, and the main application may be rejected.